Osprey Aether AG

 If you were to attach a Daylite backpack to the Aether, you would have the option of switching between the two.
-This is especially useful in situations when you don’t really need al 50+ lbs of gear you brought along.
+This is especially useful in situations when you don’t really need 50+ lbs of gear you brought along.

 Additionally, a raincover is included in the purchase of this backpack.
-This means that the Aether backpack will kind of give you better value for money, since no additional products are included with the purchase of the Xenith backpack.
+This means that the Aether backpack will kind of give you better value for money since no additional products are included with the purchase of the Xenith backpack.
 And just for reference, a large Osprey raincover would set you back more than $30, if you had to buy it separately.

-First of all, both of these backpacks are high quality and expensive backpacks.
+First of all, both of these backpacks are high-quality and expensive backpacks.
 And you will hardly make a mistake with either one.

 That being said, if you don’t mind the higher price tag, Xenith is the way to go.
-It is the bigger backpack, which means that you can comfortably use it for longer trips.
+It is a bigger backpack, which means that you can comfortably use it for longer trips.
 And it has a better back panel, as well as a more comfortable hipbelt, which makes all the difference in the end.
 It might not feel like too big a deal in the beginning, but after spending hours with a 50+ lb pack on your shoulders, trust me you will feel the difference.
 The Xenith also has more pockets that will help you organize your gear much better than the Aether.

 However, that isn’t supposed to mean that the Aether sucks.
-On the contrary, it is still a very good and high quality backpack, and you’ll probably also get more value for money if you buy it, what with the addition of a free rain cover.
+On the contrary, it is still a very good and high-quality backpack, and you’ll probably also get more value for money if you buy it, what with the addition of a free rain cover.
 It still performs very well, and you won’t go wrong if you buy it.

-But, if you are asking me which one is the best out of the two, I do have go with Xenith.
+But, if you are asking me which one is the best out of the two, I do have to go with Xenith.
 But, feel free to check out either one on Amazon, where you will definitely get the best deal on them. :>

 Related Post: Osprey Aether vs Atmos